 Thanks to the internet, people from across the world are now as connected as ever.

-All it takes is to establish a seamless collaboration platform that improves communication and productivity between online teams.
+All it takes is to establish a seamless collaboration platform that improves communication and productivity among online location-independent teams.

 If you are a blog owner and regularly outsource remote contributors, then here are five essential tips and tools that will help you maximize their productivity: